Computable de Finetti measures: The Computable Moment Problem

 Using these polynomials, we can compute the distribution from the moments.
 The other direction follows from computable integration results.

 \begin{theorem}[Computable moments] Let $\vec x = (x_i)_{i\in\omega}$ be a random vector in $[0,1]^\omega$ with distribution~$\eta$.
-Then $\eta$ is uniformly computable in the mixed moments of $\{x_i\}_{i\in\omega}$, and vice versa.
-In particular, $\eta$ is computable if and only if the mixed moments of $\{x_i\}_{i\in\omega}$ are uniformly computable. \end{theorem} \begin{proof} Any monic monomial in $x_1,\dotsc,x_k$, considered as a real function, computably maps $[0,1]^k$ into $[0,1]$ (under the standard topology).
-Furthermore, $\eta$ restricts to a computable measure on $\{x_i\}_{i \le k}$.
-Therefore, by Corollary~\ref{compintegration}, the mixed moments are uniformly computable in $\eta$ and the index of the monomial.
+Then $\eta$ is computable relative to the mixed moments of $\{x_i\}_{i\in\omega}$, and vice versa.
+In particular, $\eta$ is computable if and only if the mixed moments of $\{x_i\}_{i\in\omega}$ are uniformly computable. \end{theorem} \begin{proof} Any monic monomial in $k$ variables, considered as a real function, computably maps $[0,1]^k$ into $[0,1]$ (under the standard topology).
+Furthermore, as the restriction of $\eta$ to any $k$ coordinates is computable relative to $\eta$ (uniformly in the coordinates), it follows from Corollary~\ref{compintegration} that each mixed moment (the expectation of a monomial under such a restriction of $\eta$) is computable relative to $\eta$, uniformly in the index of the monomial and the coordinates.

-To prove that $\eta$ is computable in the mixed moments, we give a proof which relativizes to representation of the mixed moments, and so we assume that the mixed moments of $\{x_i\}_{i\in\omega}$ are uniformly computable, without loss of generality.
-Let $k\ge 1 $ and $\sigma \in \RationalIntervals^k$.
-To establish the computability of $\eta$, it suffices to show that